floriankraemer/floriankraemer.github.io/_posts/2025-03-30-Frameworks-Architecture-and-screaming-Architecture.markdown

 As usual, I do not try to preach absolutism.
 I want everyone to be enabled to form their own opinion based on information and facts.
 I hope the article gave you a few new ideas and reasoning to try something else than you did before.
 It is the best if you gather your own experience and try to build an application as proposed here.
 Personally, I prefer working with applications that abstract the framework to some degree.

 A well designed framework should not force you to couple to it a lot but instead be able to adept to your structure and to only intersect slightly with your application for the parts you really need.

+## There is no magic Bullet

+This article explicitly doesn't recommend any of both solutions but is thought to encourage you to think about when to use which of the different approaches and even to mix and match them as it makes sense in *your* context.
+You'll have to a proper analysis and judgement of your quality attributes and business goals to make a decision that will suit your context.

 ## Digging Deeper into the Topic